jkukko/tiralabra_chessai/course_documentation/implementation_document.md

 * Alpha beta only inspect 2.17 % of branches

 # Missing things and improvements
 There is still work need for game logic engine.
 For example I did not manage to do upgrade from pawn to queen.
 This should be actually pretty easy fix.
-Additionally, I would like to create better evaluation function.
+Additionally, there is still work in checkmate function.
+I would like to create better evaluation function.
 BonusBoard is at least giving better evaluation than simple.
 I think the most problematic part of evaluation is start of the game.

 # Sources
 * [Evaluation](https://www.chessprogramming.org/Simplified_Evaluation_Function)